RedType/lifx-tool/README.md

 # lifx-tool
-a cli tool and bridge implementing the lifx lan protocoll
+a cli tool and bridge implementing the lifx lan protocol v2.0